Yahweasel/libav.js/README.md

 libav.js is published to NPM as `libav.js`, and each released variant is published in a much smaller NPM package as `@libav.js/variant-<variant>`.
 The CDN example above uses the `@libav.js/variant-default` package, for example.

+### Why the version number in the filenames?

+Caching is Hell.

+`libav-<variant>.*` is also available in the releases and repository, but you're highly recommended *not* to use this name on any web installation, as caching will cause strange nonsense to happen.
+Use a full version name to avoid caching madness.

 ## API